Long-Brian-Yang/realtime_chat_project/README.md

 ## Introduction

 Welcome to the **GoLang and ReactJS Chat Web Application**!
 This project is a real-time chat application that enables users to communicate seamlessly in a web-based chat room.
 Built with a robust backend powered by GoLang and a dynamic frontend using ReactJS, the application ensures efficient and safe concurrent communication using `gorilla/websocket`.

-Whether you’re looking to enhance your web development skills or seeking a foundation for your own chat application, this project offers a comprehensive example of integrating GoLang with ReactJS to create a responsive and reliable chat experience.

 ## Features